 The combination of stunning views and exceptional dining make afternoon tea at The Shard a top choice for true connoisseurs of this lavish ritual.
 Not to mention you’ll be spoilt for choice.
 Aqua Shard, Oblix, TING and GONG all serve afternoon tea.

-Aqua Shard’s afternoon tea channels Mary Poppins, with scones from her magic handbag and a bespoke cake featuring her famous umbrella.
+Aqua Shard’s afternoon tea channels different themes, from Mary Poppins to Peter Pan, with scones from her magic handbag and a bespoke cake featuring her famous umbrella.
 The mirrored menu will set you back about £49pp.

 At Oblix, afternoon tea is a traditional affair.
 You’ll start with finger sandwiches, before moving onto sweet treats for around £42pp.